agrawalpreetika/BankIQ_NatWest/README.md

 ### 5.1 BankIQ in Action
 **(Features aligned with the "Talk to Data" problem statement)**

-The following examples demonstrate how BankIQ supports natural language querying, comparative analysis, trend understanding, reasoning, and data-driven insights.
+The following examples demonstrate how BankIQ supports **natural language querying, comparative analysis, trend understanding, reasoning, and data-driven insights**.

 <p align="center">
   <img src="PASTE_IMAGE_LINK_FOR_TALK_TO_DATA_FEATURES" alt="BankIQ in Action" width="850"/>